 Section 4.
 Voting and Election Procedures

 Unless otherwise stated in this document or other documents referenced herein, matters put to a vote are typically decided by a simple majority of the votes cast.
-Depending on the matter at hand, voting may be by voice vote, hand vote or electronic or written ballot.
-A written ballot will be used for a particular issue if requested by any voting member.
-If a written ballot is used, Tthe results will be counted by two tellers appointed by the assembly president, and the ballots will be destroyed after the results are announced.
+For full representation, all voting shall be conducted in such a manner as to provide all assembly members opportunity to vote on the matter at hand by electronic ballot.
+The voting period shall remain open for at least two weeks.
+The results will be counted by two tellers appointed by the assembly president, and the ballots will be destroyed after the results are announced.
 Proxy votes will not be allowed.

 For university senators and other college-wide elections, the college shall use plurality voting.
 Each member of the college voting faculty will be asked to vote for his or her preferred candidate(s) depending on the number of seats to be filled.
 The candidate with the highest number of votes would be elected.
 If there are multiple seats to be filled, the candidate(s) with the next highest number of votes would be elected.